lukefleed/website/src/data/blog/memory-pt1.md

 }
 ```

-The signature encodes the non-aliasing constraint. `dest` is `&mut [f32]`, `src` is `&[f32]`.
-The borrow checker verifies at call sites that these slices do not overlap.
-The Rust compiler passes `noalias` to LLVM, and LLVM generates the same vectorized loop.
+The signature encodes the non-aliasing constraint.
+The borrow checker verifies at call sites that `dest` and `src` do not overlap.
+The compiler passes `noalias` to LLVM, and LLVM generates the same vectorized loop.

-The difference: in C, `restrict` is a promise the programmer can break.
+In C, `restrict` is a promise the programmer can break.
 In Rust, the borrow checker enforces it.
-The generated code is the same.
+The generated code is identical.
 The safety guarantee is not.

 This is why aliasing rules exist.
-They are not bureaucratic restrictions.
 They are the information the optimizer needs to use the hardware effectively.
-C provides this information through type rules and programmer annotations.
+C provides this through type rules and programmer annotations.
 Rust provides it through static analysis.
-The CPU does not care which language you used.
-It cares whether the generated instructions match the actual memory access patterns.
-Get the aliasing wrong, and the optimizer produces code that computes the wrong result.
-Get it right, and the optimizer produces code that uses the full width of the registers.
+The CPU does not care which language we used.
+It cares whether the instructions match the actual memory access patterns.

 ---